Jake-Moss/Jake-Moss/.github/README.md

 ## LaTeX stuff

 If you're going to nick my documents you'll need my preamble and environments files.
 If the document you are trying to steal has Tikz in it you may also need the `tikzpaper` folder.
 I use a program called `TikZit` to make tikz diagrams using a GUI.
-It's the worst program I've ever used and is filled with so many bugs an entomologist might have an orgasm.
+It's the worst program I've ever used.

 ## Versioning and my dumb tags